 Cognitive dysfunction is a common symptom that fluctuates unpredictably.
 Right now I'm able to type this message, but sometimes, like earlier today, I can't understand English or string a sentence together and random words come out.

 ME, being a neurological condition, affects every part of my body and my daily life.
 There is not a single thing I do that is not affected and will not affect me.
-It's impossible to not be aware of it and consider it regularly without risking to overstep my limits and cause a massive crash.
+It's impossible to not be aware of it and consider it regularly without the risk of overstepping my limits and causing a massive crash.
 I have tried.
 You cannot pretend you don't have it.
 It quickly reminds you that it's still there.

 The Problem - Why We Need Your Help

-We are too ill to fight and advocate, though we do use all our energy to try, and many risk serious deterioration in order to raise awareness and share their stories.
+We are too ill to fight and advocate for ourselves, for health equality, though we do use all our energy to try.
+Many risk serious deterioration in order to raise awareness and share their stories.
 Whether in person or online.
 So we become invisible and forgotten.
 The most severe living in constant torment, utterly neglected by the healthcare systems that should be taking care of them.

-Doctors can't help us, apart from suppressing a few symptoms like some of the pain or help us get some sleep (insomnia is common), many doctors don't know anything about the illness and hospitals are more damaging than helpful with bright lights, noise and chemicals for cleaning...
-Most staff have never heard of ME/CFS and are ill-equipped to help patients.
+Doctors can't help us, apart from suppressing a few symptoms like some of the pain or helping us get some sleep (insomnia is common), many doctors don't know anything about the illness and hospitals are more damaging than helpful with bright lights, noise and chemicals used for cleaning...
+Most staff have never heard of ME or CFS and are ill-equipped to help patients.

-We could really use the help of able bodied allies to take up our cause, write to decision makers, raise awareness, fundraise and educate others.
+We could really use the help of able bodied allies to take up our cause, write to decision makers, raise awareness, send information packages to doctors and local government, fundraise and educate others.
 We need you to help amplify our voices and help us to be seen and heard.